AlexFalzone/Uni/README.md

 Various material from <b>DMI/UNICT</b> (department of mathematics and computer science of the university of Catania).
 It includes first and second year material.

+<bold>Note:in this section there are only the files of the related courses, not the courses themselves</bold>:

 <b>Fist Year</b>:<br>
   -Algebra e Geometria<br>
   -Strutture Discrete<br>